Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Sub-Weibull Noise

-In Section \ref{sec: algo}, we obtain the high-probability last-iterate convergence under the assumption of sub-Gaussian noises.
-It is natural to ask whether it is possible to relax it to, for example, sub-exponential noises.
-In this section, we provide an affirmative answer by considering a general family of noises, sub-Weibull noises with parameter $p\in(0,2)$ (see Assumption 5D below), which contain the sub-exponential noise as a special case of $p=1$.
+In Section \ref{sec:main-algo}, we establish high-probability last-iterate convergence under the assumption of sub-Gaussian noise.
+It is natural to ask whether it is possible to relax it to, for example, sub-exponential noise.
+In this section, we provide an affirmative answer by considering a general family of noise, sub-Weibull noise with a parameter $p\in\left(0,2\right)$ (see Assumption \ref{enu:A5D} below), which contains sub-exponential noise as a special case ($p=1$).
 The sub-Weibull distribution was originally proposed by \citet{vladimirova2020sub,kuchibhotla2022moving}.
-Later on, it was studied for different problems (e.g., bandit problems \citep{hao2019bootstrapping, kim2019optimality})
+It has already been studied under different problems (e.g., bandit problems \citep{NEURIPS2019_412758d0,NEURIPS2019_aff0a6a4}).